KestrelInstitute/big-code-corpus/README.md

 ### utilities/find-official-tarballs

 For checking that every tarball in a list of tarballs is accounted for.
-The list of tarballs in in the form of cksum outputs.
+The list of tarballs is in the form of cksum outputs.

 ### make-jcorpus
 [README.txt](make-jcorpus/README.txt)